<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 • Churned Customers: Customers who terminate or don’t renew their contracts and stop using your services.

-• Upgrades/Downgrades: Subscribers who have switched among your paid plans (assuming that your pricing plans have more than one option).
+• Upgrades/Downgrades: Subscribers who have switched among your paid plans (assuming that your subscription pricing plans have more than one option).

 Moreover, if your subscription model offers different pricing plans, you can split your customer acquisition column to include all of them.